 - Log Out: This button logs you out of the mobile app completely

 If you have a voicemail box, Voicemail allows you to access your messages.
-When you have a new message, an indication will appear next to the 'Voicemail' icon.
-To listen to your messages, simply select the row of the voicemail you wish to hear, and a drop-down box will appear.
-You can play the message, call back, or delete the message from your mailbox.
+When you have a new message, an indication will appear next to the 'Voicemail' icon, and the new voicemail message will have a small red circle at the top left corner of the message.
+To listen to your messages, simply tap on the voicemail message you wish to hear, and a drop-down will appear.
+You can play the message, call the person back, or delete the message from your mailbox.

-All of your new and saved voicemail messages in one interface, with caller name, duration, and date information at a glance.
+All of your new and saved voicemail messages are arranged by date in one interface, with caller name, phone number, and time of message displayed.
 Tap to listen, tap to call back, and tap to delete (including "delete all").
-If you send your voicemail notification is set to "delete after sending" there will be no messages in your voicemail; they are in your email.
+If your voicemail notification is set to "delete after sending" there will be no messages in your voicemail; they are in your email.

 For more information, visit our OnSIP Mobile app FAQ page.